erikkristiaan/Lines/readme.md

 ####  `--filename, -f`
 - Location of the input file.
 Use with  `-f ~/location/to/file.jpg`.
 (Default: ../examples/default.jpg)

-## Inspiration for Polygons 🙂
+## Inspiration for Lines 🙂

-Polygons is a program I wrote a while back to tackle the following programming challenge.
+Lines is a program I wrote a while back to tackle the following programming challenge.
 I finally got around to converting the program from python to C++ for performance reasons while also adding some new features.

 ```
-- Load an image (source image)
+- Load an image (source image).
-- Generate a list of all the colors in the source image
+- Generate a list of all the colors from the source image.
-- Create 2 blank images (image1 and image2)
+- Create 2 blank images (image1 and image2).
-- draw a random polygon or circle on image1 using a random color from source image
+- Draw a random primitive on image1 using a random color from the source image.
-- compare image1 to the source image
+- Compare image1 to the source image.
-- if it's closer in color to the source image than image2, copy image1 to image2; if not, copy image2 to image1 and continue drawing more random shapes and comparing
+- If image1 is closer to the source image than image2, copy image1 to image2.
+If not, copy image2 to image1 and continue iterating.
 ```

 ## Example Gallery 🖼️

-`./Polygons -c 3 -f ../examples/example3.jpg -a true -p 40 -i 10000000 -x 10`
+`./Lines -c 3 -f ../examples/example3.jpg -a true -p 40 -i 10000000 -x 10`

 ![](https://i.imgur.com/4KVlPcn.gif)